permafrost-dev/stackup/README.md

 settings:
   dotenv: ['.env', '.env.local'] # loads both `.env` and `.env.local` files, defaults to `.env`.
   exit-on-checksum-mismatch: false # do not exit if a checksum mismatch occurs, defaults to true.
+  cache:
+    ttl-minutes: 60 # cache remote files for 60 minutes, defaults to 5 minutes.
   defaults:
     tasks:
       silent: true